YousefAslan/bazar-online-book-store/README.md

 | --------------- | ------------ | ------------ |
 | Update price    | 46.7         | 49.6         |
 | Update quantity | 46.8         | 61.1         |

 The following pictures show the responce time for each request

-The following pictures show the responce time for each request
 | ![Image](./AttachedFiles/UpdatePrice.png) | ![Image](./AttachedFiles/UpdateQuantity.png) |